 Beginning of the End is a 1957 American science fiction horror film directed and produced by Bert I. Gordon (Empire of the Ants; The Food of the Gods; The Cyclops; et al) from a screenplay by Fred Freiberger (The Beast from 20,000 Fathoms) and Lester Gorn.
-It stars Peter Graves, Peggie Castle and Morris Ankrum.
+The movie stars Peter Graves, Peggie Castle and Morris Ankrum.

 The production was a direct outcome of the success of giant ant movie Them!
 (1954).
 The film is generally recognized for its “atrocious” special effects and considered to be one of the most poorly written and acted science fiction motion pictures of the 1950s.